 The Upper East Side vs. The Upper West Side

-Manhattan may be one island, but there are plenty of unique neighborhoods that remain distinct in their own ways.
-The Upper West Side and the Upper East Side are two in particular that people sometimes see as the same – both bordered by the iconic Central Park and beautiful rivers.
-However, if you ask residents of these areas what the difference is between each, you’ll get an earful!
-Here’s our comparison of the Upper East and West Sides of Manhattan to highlight which neighborhood, and their amenities, best suit your New York City lifestyle.
+Manhattan may be one island, but there are plenty of neighborhoods with their own set of distinct characteristics.
+The Upper West Side and the Upper East Side are two areas people often see as the same, since they’re both bordered by iconic Central Park and beautiful rivers.
+However, if you ask residents of these neighborhoods what the difference is between each, we promise you’ll get an earful!
+Here is Glenwood’s comparison of the Upper East and West Sides of Manhattan to help prospect residents figure out which neighborhood best suits your New York City lifestyle.

 Living in the Upper West Side

-Since the East Side is very family-oriented and quiet, a majority of 20 and 30-something professionals tend to gravitate more towards the West Side for it’s trendy and upcoming nightlife.
-In fact, Glenwood maintains 7 exclusive luxury apartment buildings in this area!
-Although the West Side sees higher rent prices, the area itself can’t be beat!
+Since the East Side is known to be family-oriented and quiet, a majority of 20 and 30-something professionals tend to gravitate more towards the West Side for its trendy nightlife.
+In fact, Glenwood maintains 7 exclusive luxury apartment buildings in this area.
+Although the West Side tends to see higher rent prices, the area itself can’t be beat!
 Running from Columbus Circle all the way up to Columbia University, the UWS is a fantastic mix of residential buildings, commercial businesses, mom and pop-style cafes and bakeries, and trendy restaurants.
-Many people residing here work in midtown or downtown – thanks to awesome public transportation options.
+Many people residing here work in midtown or downtown, thanks to convenient public transportation options.

 At first glance, the location of each neighborhood seems pretty symmetrical.
 The Upper West and East Sides run from about 60th Street to 116th Street (there’s no definitive boundary).
 So what are the big differences?